sergiogallegos/colorbuddy.nvim/COLOR_VARIANTS.md

 - You want reduced eye strain
 - You prefer muted, professional colors

+### **Choose CustomBuddy Cursor if:**
+- You use Cursor IDE and want familiar colors
+- You prefer clean, modern aesthetics
+- You want professional appearance
+- You like minimal, clean styling

+### **Choose CustomBuddy VS Code if:**
+- You're familiar with VS Code
+- You want professional development colors
+- You prefer familiar interface colors
+- You work in professional environments

+### **Choose CustomBuddy Xcode if:**
+- You develop on macOS
+- You use Xcode and want familiar colors
+- You prefer Apple-inspired aesthetics
+- You want macOS integration

 ### **Keep Original CustomBuddy if:**
 - You're happy with the current styling
 - You prefer the warm color temperature